sowjanya101/All-things-data-engineering/pyspark_commands.md

 - AQE respects autoBroadcastJoinThreshold.
 #### switch to shuffle hash join
 If both the tables turn out to be small after spark calculates the statistics in shuffle stage, SPARK switches to hash join instead of sort-merge. hash join meaning, one side of the tables key is hashed and it probes the other side for the same hash.
+- for ShuffleHashJoin and BroadcaseHashJoin, the hash table should fit into the memory, otherwise it causes OOM exceptions.

 ### dynamically handle join skew
 - after partitioning two tables involved in the join, if one of the partition on one side of table is skewed, spark breaks it up and the corresponding partition from the other table is duplicated across the tasks that has the breaked up partitions from table1.